ThinkIQ-Labs/TIQ-Dash-Boom/README.md

 Dashboard instances have a type-based display script that will let you configure a real-time dashboard using widgets available to you.
 First open widgets available in this library include title, value right now, and sparkline.

-Widgets can be organized in other libraries.
+Widgets can be created using inheritance and organized in other propriatary libraries.
 Widgets available in the premium vision add-on library include media, sparkline from vision and grid from vision widgets.